Miracidium: Physiology

 Miracidia do not feed.
 Their sole purpose is to locate and colonize a host.
 The ability and efficiency of miracidia to find a host is a crucial factor in the growth and success of later life stages.

 Schistosome miracidia follow a three-phase process when searching for a host.
-In phase one, the miracidia use light gravity stimuli to concentrate in areas that are likely attractive to snail hosts.
+In phase one, the miracidia use light and gravitational stimuli to concentrate in areas that are likely attractive to snail hosts.
 The second phase consists of randomly moving around.
-In phase three miracidia begin approaching their host target and preparing to penetrate it.
+In phase three miracidia begin approaching their host target and preparing to penetrate it while responding to chemical stimuli.

 Chemosensitivity plays a large role in the search for a host, but it is not specific enough to find only those species that are suitable hosts.
 Carbohydrates along the surface of the miracidia interact with the lectins produced by gastropods.
 The organization and number of these carbohydrates shift as the miracidia begin their transition to the next step in their development.
 Certain carbohydrates are bound all over the body of the sporocyst stage but have only been found to be present on the "intercellular ridges" of the miracidia.

-Three glands assist them in this process.
+Three glands within the apical papilla assist them in this process.
 They use glandular secretions that collect in an indented area of the papilla, as a means of both sticking to the host they are attempting to invade, and breaking down the cells on the outside of the host organism to gain entry into it.

-Once inside a host, germ cells begin to form and then replicate into germ balls.
-Each of the germ balls grows and eventually becomes the next step in the life cycle, the sporocyst.
+As the miracidium develops, germ cells begin to form and then replicate into germ balls.
+Each of the germ balls grows and eventually contributes to the next asexual generation.
+The miracidium itself can differentiate into a replicative primary sporocyst as it sheds its epidermal plates within the snail intermediate host.
+Trematodes may have varying numbers of asexual generations and larval forms, but share a cercarial stage.